Emanuel School, Australia

 Emanuel School is an independent Jewish co-educational early learning, primary and secondary day school, located on a heritage-listed campus in the Sydney eastern suburb of Randwick, in New South Wales, Australia.
 The school was founded in 1983 in Woollahra.
 The current Randwick site was purchased in 1984 and was opened in 1985.
-In 1986, Prime Minister Bob Hawke officially opened the school.
-Emanuel School currently caters for approximately 800 students from Kindergarten to Year 12.
-The Principal has been Mr. Andrew Watt since 2018.
+In 1986, Australian Prime Minister Bob Hawke officially opened the school.
+Emanuel School currently caters for approximately 920 students from Pre-school to Year 12.
+Since 2025, the school has been headed by Principal Linda Emms.
 The school is affiliated with the Jewish Communal Appeal, the Junior School Heads Association of Australia (JSHAA), and the Association of Heads of Independent Schools of Australia (AHISA).

-Many parts of the school's campus have been redeveloped since it first opened.
-A capital appeal held in 2005 led to improvements throughout the campus.
-In March 2011, a new science building was completed, featuring science labs and a primary school library.
-It was funded partially by a BER grant.
-In 2013, to celebrate the 30th anniversary of the school, another capital appeal was held.
-This capital appeal helped fund a new building that was intended to replace two existing demountables.
-This building was opened in 2015, with new classrooms for Years 1-4, a theatre, a gym, purpose built Visual Arts classrooms and new playground areas.
-In 2016, the old high school art block was refurbished to create new kindergarten classrooms.
-In 2018, a new 'innovation' building was opened, replacing the old high school library.
-This building features new classrooms, a design lab and a kitchen for hospitality students.

-The heritage-listed school site has previously served as a monastery, seminary and gentleman's private residence.
+The heritage-listed school site has previously served as a monastery, seminary and gentleman's private residence in past years.
 The site was designed by Edmund Blacket (Aston Lodge and now Saunders Administration Building) and built from 1864 to 1936.
 The school is located in the City of Randwick local government area.
 The site was added to the New South Wales State Heritage Register on 2 April 1999.

-School history
+School History

 In 1982, under the leadership of Rabbi Brian Fox and with the support of many other members of Temple Emanuel Woollahra (now known as Emanuel Synagogue) and the wider Jewish community of Sydney, the idea of Emanuel School was born.
 On 2 February 1983 the first 53 students from Kindergarten to Year 6 were enrolled in rooms at Temple Emanuel.
 Later in 1983, Years 3 to 7 moved to an unused school in Watsons Bay, in the grounds of Our Lady Star of the Sea.

 In 1984, with significant financial assistance and personal support from Mr Aron Kleinlehrer, together with communal generosity, Emanuel School purchased their present site in Randwick.
 The school opened its doors in 1985 with 230 students from Years K-8.
 Prime Minister Bob Hawke officially opened the school in 1986.